12 Types of Wood That Are Perfect For Kitchen Countertops

 For its U-shaped island, it uses solid teak wood countertop, placing the grain direction diagonally to give it a dynamic appeal similar to the backsplash tiles.
 The natural orange undertone of the teak wood also matches the orange in the backsplash as well as the lamp’s.

-Kitchen with wood counter island and blue and white cabinets
+Kitchen with rich natural island and blue and white color cabinets

 Wood countertops usually add a more laid-back casual feel to kitchens, but this example gives the opposite effect, as it adds more elegance to this very casual design.